 Pastoral Transition Information

+PCO is currently served by Interim Pastor, Rev. Peggy Casteel-Huston.
+Pastor Peggy came to us most recently from La Porte, Indiana, where she served as Interim Pastor.
+She has more than thirty years of experience working in Presbyterian churches including serving several churches as an interim pastor.
 For more on interim ministry and the transition process, please visit the PC(USA) resources on interim/transitional ministry.
 PC(USA) explains that “an Interim/Transitional Pastor leads a congregation during the transition time after an installed pastor has departed, helping the congregation prepare to welcome the leadership of a new installed pastor.
 Interim/Transitional Pastors understand the dynamics of a congregation in transition, including feelings of grief, loss, and, sometimes, relief or anger.
 Interim/Transitional pastors will help the session provide for continuity of essential programs, and may assist the session in assessing needs for changes in programs and ministries of the congregation.”